Juan R. Luciano

 Woertz joined ADM as CEO and president in April 2006, and was named chairman of the board in February 2007.
 She served as CEO until December 2014.
 During that tenure, Woertz drove efforts to improve shareholder returns while growing the business through acquisitions, capital investments and partnerships.
 Under her leadership, ADM strengthened its global network and grew its portfolio of higher-margin products.

 Woertz began her career as a certified public accountant with Ernst & Ernst — later Ernst & Young — in Pittsburgh.
-Attracted to the complexity and opportunity of a global company, she joined Gulf Oil Corporation in 1977, where she held various positions in refining, marketing, strategic planning and finance.
-Following the merger of Gulf and Chevron in 1987, Woertz led international operations and a global workforce as president of Chevron Canada and, later, Chevron International Oil Company.
-With the merger of Chevron and Texaco in 2001, she was named executive vice president in charge of the company’s global refining, marketing, lubricant, and supply and trading operations.
+She joined Gulf Oil Corporation (later Chevron) in 1977, where she held various positions in finance, strategic planning, refining and marketing.
+In 2001, she was named executive vice president in charge of Chevron’s global refining, marketing, lubricant, and supply and trading operations.

-She serves on the board of directors of The Procter & Gamble Company and the US-China Business Council.
-She is a member of the International Business Council of the World Economic Forum and The Business Council.
+She serves on the boards of directors of The Procter & Gamble Company, Royal Dutch Shell PLC and UI LABS, a nonprofit public-private collaboration that fosters research and commercialization efforts to solve large-scale industrial challenges.
+She also chairs the U.S. section of the U.S.-Brazil CEO Forum and is a vice chair of The Business Council.
 In 2010, she was appointed to the President’s Export Council by President Obama.
-Woertz holds a Bachelor of Science in accounting from The Pennsylvania State University, which awarded her its highest recognition for alumni.
+Woertz holds a Bachelor of Science degree in accounting from The Pennsylvania State University, which has awarded her its highest recognition for alumni.